 - The dollar value reflected in your withdrawal request may fluctuate due to market volatility until the trades are executed.

-- Withdrawals cannot be cancelled once security sales have been executed (for Investing accounts) or cash has been withdrawn from program banks (for Cash Reserve).
+- Withdrawals cannot be canceled once security sales have been executed (for Investing accounts) or cash has been withdrawn from program banks (for Cash Reserve).

 Are there limits or fees for transactions with Betterment?

-There are no transaction fees with Betterment.
+There are no trading fees or fees to withdraw your funds from Betterment.
 That said, there are a few parameters regarding transactions to be aware of: